magi-1/mixed-graphical-models/README.md

 # Mixed-Graphical-Models

-Review of exponential family graphical models + code for parameter estimation for the Gaussian-Potts mixed graphical model.

 Update (12/1/2020): I am currently implimenting the perscribed parameter estimation scheme (Lee and Hastie 2014) and will push my work soon.

-Note that the slides served as a first draft for most of the equations so there are a few minor errors.
-Please refer to the survey!

 ### Key references
 - [Graphical Models via Univariate Exponential Family Distributions](https://jmlr.org/papers/volume16/yang15a/yang15a.pdf)